 Medea, by Euripides.
 Adaptation by Tom Paulin.

-Directed for Ballarat National Theatre
+Produced by Ballarat National Theatre

-28 September – 5 October 2019
+Ballarat Courthouse Theatre 28 September – 5 October 2019